 Chapel is an identity defining moment in the life of Southern Nazarene University.
 Twice weekly the campus gathers as a community to worship our Lord and to be reminded who we are and why we are here.
-This gathering is an essential part of the mission of the University, "as a Christian community of scholars, we model the hospitality of grace, the pursuit of truth, and the practice of discipleship, all within the Wesleyan-holiness tradition, as we prepare graduates who think with clarity, act with integrity, and serve with purpose."
+This gathering is an essential part of the mission of the University, "to make Christlike disciples through higher education in Christ-centered community."
 Everything we do as an academic community emerges from worship and thanksgiving to God for what he has done through Jesus Christ and continues to do through the Holy Spirit.
 For this reason, the identity defining moment of chapel worship is central to the mission of SNU.